he-mang/Apex-Supplies-Profit-Recovery-Analysis/README.md

 ---

-## 🧠 The Story: Growth on the Surface, Bleeding Beneath
+## The Story: Growth on the Surface, Bleeding Beneath
-Apex Supplies was facing a quiet crisis: top-line revenue looked strong with **20.36% YoY growth**, but the profit margin was shrinking.
-The question from leadership was simple: **"Where is our profit going?"**
+Apex Supplies was facing an urgent financial question that needed a data-driven answer.
+The company's sales teams were delivering outstanding revenue growth—over 20% year-over-year—but the underlying profitability was deteriorating.
+A simple review of the P&L revealed a 0.68% decline in the overall profit margin from 2016 to 2017.

 <img width="720" height="720" alt="image" src="https://github.com/user-attachments/assets/4508551d-2a2c-4a7f-ae9e-8eb367228ee6" />

-This project moved beyond simple reporting to isolate the hidden financial drain.
-By analyzing over 9,000 transactions, the data revealed that Apex was engaged in **profit-destroying behavior**—specifically, an unchecked discounting culture—that was actively masking its true operational profitability.
+This trend signaled a severe problem: Apex was working harder to sell more, only to keep less of the money.
+Leadership needed to know if the growth was sustainable, or if a critical policy was actively eroding the business's foundation.

+## Project Mandate: Averting the Loss Crisis

+This project's mandate was to provide a definitive answer by analyzing over 9,000 transactions.
+We needed to deliver clear, actionable intelligence by answering three core questions:

+1. **The Profit Tipping Point:** Where is the precise discount level where we stop making money and start losing it?
+2. **The Bottom Line:** What is the total financial damage this policy has inflicted on the business over the last four years?
+3. **The Fix:** What immediate, targeted actions across pricing, products, and geography must be taken to return the business to a high-margin growth path?

+The analysis that follows, built entirely using Excel's data modeling capabilities, establishes the 30% Profit Tipping Point and provides the clear policy mandate to secure profitability.

+---

-## 💡 The Key Discovery: The 30% Profit Tipping Point
+## The Key Discovery: The 30% Profit Tipping Point
 The primary objective was to find the financial breaking point.
 Through custom data engineering, the analysis established a critical, data-backed threshold: any discount beyond 30% consistently moves the transaction from driving margin to incurring devastating losses.

 This discovery exposed the hidden $135K cumulative loss.